SaShakib/CalendarAPIRrule/README.md

 - TypeScript – for type safety and maintainability

-- ESLint (coming soon) – for code quality and linting
+- ESLint  – for code quality and linting

 ## Installing
 ```bash